Prehistoric Period in India, Paleolithic, Mesolithic, Neolithic Age

 Prehistoric Period in India

-There are instances in history where stone was not exclusively used for tools and technology, such as in the Chalcolithic Age, where copper was used along with stones.
-Further in some parts of history stones were not even used as a tool but rather for burial practices, such as in Megalithic Culture.
+used along with stones.
+In some parts of history, stones were not even used as a tool but rather for burial practices, such as in Megalithic Culture.

 What is the Prehistoric Period?

-History has been classified as Prehistory, Proto-History and History.
+History has been classified as prehistory, Proto-History and history.
 Prehistory is the study of the beginnings and development of human societies prior to the invention of writing systems.
 It is also called the Stone Age due to the extensive use of stone tools during this period.
-Proto-history is an intermediate stage between Prehistory and History, covering about the 3rd and 2nd millennia BCE.
+Proto-history is an intermediate stage between prehistory and history, covering about the 3rd and 2nd millennia BCE.
 History is classified in other ways as the Stone Age, Bronze Age, and Iron Age.

-Stages and Timeline of the of Prehistoric Period
+Stages and Timeline of the Prehistoric Period

 Phase